Smartskills

 ngrok 108 error

 On the free plan, ngrok can only be run on a single machine in your local LAN.
 If it's already running and you start a second instance, you'll receive a 108 error.
-If you need to run ngrok with the same authtoken in a different (remote) LAN, you can select a different region code for the second instance as a workaround.
-If you need multiple tunnels in the same LAN, up to 4 can all be run from the same ngrok instance by adding extra tunnel entries to the .yml file.
-Do it this way rather than trying to run multiple instances of ngrok itself.
-The legacy help has an example.
 For a full list of ngrok errors, see here.

 No audio using Stream commands